Sian-Lee-SA/StudioOne-LaunchKey-Mini-MK3/README.md

 | ![+](https://via.placeholder.com/24/008800/000000?text=+) | Step Scroll |
 | ![+](https://via.placeholder.com/24/00FF00/000000?text=+) | Page Scroll |

-The lower center blue toggles are bank switches and will switch banks as follows
+The lower center pads will have blue toggles which are bank switches and will switch banks as follows

 | Pad  | Bank          |
 |:----:| ------------- |